sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 # Applying sentiment analysis

 I now have the data shaped in a tidy format and I've taken out any words that wont benefit the analysis.
 Next I'm going to assign sentiment to the words to define if the words are positive or negative.
 Note that applying sentiments to words in isolation like this isn't foolproof.
 For example the word 'wow' appears in this data and is assigned a positive sentiment, however this kind of assignment doesn't take into account irony or sarcarm.

-So the sentiment could actually be negative: 'wow don't you just love VAR'.

 There are a few different sentiment datasets, but here I'm going to use 'bing'.